MicrosoftDocs/microsoft-academic-services/academic-services/graph/samples-azure-databricks-hindex.md

    ...
    ```

-   You have now extracted MAG data from Azure Storage into Azure Databricks and created temporary views to use later
+   You have now extracted MAG data from Azure Storage into Azure Databricks and created temporary views to use later.

 ## Compute Author H-Index